Nonarchimedean geometry, tropicalization, and metrics on curves: Admissible algebras and nonarchimedean analytic spaces

-If $\sX$ is any $K$-analytic space and $\sV,\sV' \in \tau$ are affinoid subdomains of $\sX$ containing a point $x \in \sX$, there is a canonical isomorphism between the completed residue fields $\sH_{\sV}(x)$ and $\sH_{\sV'}(x)$ (cf. \cite[\S{1.4}]{berkovich:etalecohomology}).
-It makes sense, therefore, to speak of the completed residue field $\sH(x)$ of $x$.
-If $\sX$ is a \emph{good} $K$-analytic space, then there is an associated structure sheaf $\sO_\sX$ for which the field $\sH(x)$ is the completion of the residue field of the local ring $\sO_{\sX,x}$ (\cite[\S{2.1}]{berkovich:etalecohomology}).
-Little is known about the completed residue field $\sH(x)$ when $x$ is a non-good point.

-\paragraph[Admissible $R$-algebras and Raynaud's generic fiber functor] An $R$-algebra $A$ is \emph{topologically of finite type} provided that there exists a surjection $\alpha: \mathring T_n = R\angles{x_1,\ldots,x_n}\surject A$ for some $n$.
-If we can choose $\alpha$ such that $\ker(\alpha)$ is a finitely generated ideal, we say that $A$ is \emph{topologically of finite presentation}.
-If in addition $A$ is $R$-flat, or equivalently if $A$ has no $\varpi$-torsion, we say that $A$ is an \emph{admissible} $R$-algebra.
-By~\cite[Proposition~1.1(b)]{bl:fmI}, a flat $R$-algebra $A$ of topologically finite type is topologically of finite presentation, and an admissible $R$-algebra is $\varpi$-adically complete and separated.
-We always endow such $A$ with the $\varpi$-adic topology.
-If $A$ is an admissible $R$-algebra then $A_K = A\tensor_R K$ is a $K$-affinoid algebra and $A$ is contained in the subring $A^\circ_K$ of power-bounded elements.
+In this section we define some notations and collect some results about admissible $R$-algebras and Raynaud's generic fiber functor that will be needed in the sequel.
+We refer the reader to~\cite{bl:fmI} and \cite{bosch:lecture_notes} for a detailed discussion of admissible formal schemes and the Raynaud generic fiber functor.

-A formal scheme $\fX$ over $\Spf(R)$ which is locally isomorphic to the formal spectrum of an admissible $R$-algebra is called an \emph{admissible formal scheme}.
+\paragraph[Admissible formal schemes] An \emph{admissible $R$-algebra} is a topological $R$-algebra $A$ which is flat and topologically of finite presentation.
+A formal scheme $\fX$ over $\Spf(R)$ which is locally isomorphic to the formal spectrum of an admissible $R$-algebra (in its $\varpi$-adic topology) is called an \emph{admissible formal scheme}.
 All admissible formal schemes appearing in this paper will be assumed to be quasi-compact and separated.

-If $\fX = \Spf(A)$ then we write $\fX^\an$ for the $K$-affinoid space $\sM(A\tensor_R K)$.
-This construction globalizes to give a functor from admissible formal schemes to analytic spaces that is compatible with fiber products.
+If $\fX = \Spf(A)$ then we write $\fX^\an$ for the $K$-affinoid Berkovich analytic space $\sM(A\tensor_R K)$.
+This construction globalizes to give a functor from admissible formal schemes to Berkovich analytic spaces that is compatible with fiber products.
 The image of a formal scheme under this functor is called the \emph{Raynaud generic fiber}.

-\begin{rem} The Raynaud generic fiber $\fX^\an$ of an admissible formal scheme $\fX$ is not in general a good analytic space.
-However, $\fX^\an$ will in fact be a good space in almost all of the cases that we will consider in this paper, namely when $\fX$ is affine (in which case $\fX^\an$ is by definition affinoid) or when $\fX$ is the completion of a flat and finitely presented $R$-scheme $\cX$ (in which case $\fX^\an$ is an open analytic domain in the good space $(\cX_K)^\an$ by~\cite[{\S}A.3]{conrad:irredcomps}). \end{rem}

 An admissible formal scheme $\fX$ with reduced special fiber is called a \emph{formal analytic variety}.
 If $\Spf(A)$ is a formal affine open subset of a formal analytic variety then $A$ is reduced and $A$ is equal to the full ring of power-bounded elements in $A_K \coloneq A\tensor_R K$ by Proposition~\ref{prop:canonical.reduction}.
 The canonical reduction $\td A_K$ of $A_K$ therefore coincides with $A\tensor_R k$, so if $\Spf(B)$ is a formal affine open subset of $\Spf(A)$ then $\Spec(\td B_K)$ is an affine open subset of $\Spec(\td A_K)$.
 (Our definition of a formal analytic variety differs from the original one given in~\cite{bosch_lutk:uniformization}, but the above argument shows that the two definitions are equivalent in our situation.)